 The story of Michael Hickson’s case starts about three years ago when Hickson was paralyzed after suffering cardiac arrest.
 He sustained a brain injury and spinal cord injury and lost the use of his arms and legs.
 It was during the time following Hickson’s paralysis that Melissa found herself in a legal battle over guardianship for her husband.

-In the video, Melissa explains a court took the rights away from her when she refused to place Hickson in a nursing home following his cardiac arrest episode.
+In the video, Melissa explains a court took the rights away from her when she refused to place Hickson in a nursing home following his Injury.
 The decision was based on the concern that Melissa was not allowing him to receive the care he needed.
 Melissa maintains she wanted her husband to be placed in a care facility that specializes in brain and spinal cord injuries.
 She says the court conspired against her by filing an application to rescind guardianship with the help of Melissa’s sister-in-law.
 This is when a nonprofit organization, Family Eldercare, was given guardianship of Hickson.

 Hickson was living in a Family Eldercare facility called Brush Country Rehab and Nursing in Austin, Texas when he was diagnosed with COVID-19 on May 15, 2020.
 On May 25th, Family Eldercare notified Melissa that her husband had tested negative.
 But on June 2nd, the organization contacted Melissa again to let her know Hickson was being transferred to St. David’s South Austin Medical Center.